shuailiu1990/shuailiu1990.github.io/_publications/constraining-the-hubble-constant-to-a-precision-of-about-1%-using-multi-band-dark-standard-siren-detections.md

 venue: 'February 28'
 #slidesurl: 'http://academicpages.github.io/files/slides3.pdf'
 paperurl: 'https://arxiv.org/pdf/2110.05224'
-citation: 'Liang-Gui Zhu, Ling-Hua Xie, Yi-Ming Hu and Shuai Liu <i>et al 1</i>. &quot;Constraining the Hubble constant to a precision of about 1% using  multi-band dark standard siren detections&quot; <i>Sci.China Phys.Mech.Astron 1</i>.
+citation: 'Liang-Gui Zhu, Ling-Hua Xie, Yi-Ming Hu and Shuai Liu <i>et al.1</i> &quot;Constraining the Hubble constant to a precision of about 1% using  multi-band dark standard siren detections&quot; <i>Sci.China Phys.Mech.Astron 1</i>.
 65 (2022) 5, 259811'
 ---

 In this work, we study the potential capacity of LISA/TianQin, as well as the network of TianQin+ET  to constrain the Hubble constant.